nifanfa/MOOS/README.md

 **How to run?**
 Open MOOS.sln using VS2022
-Select MOOS from the VS2022 dropdown menu
+Select MOOS from the VS2022 dropdown menu(where there is a green start button)
 Press F5

 **Debug requirements:**